breakid/terminal_sync/README.md

 ## Features

 - **Automatic Shell Logging**
-      - Logs Bash and PowerShell commands directly to GhostWriter based on a configurable keyword list
+      - Logs Bash and PowerShell commands directly to Ghostwriter based on a configurable keyword list

 - **Export Log Entries to CSV**
-      - Saves failed (or optionally all) command log entries to JSON files that can be [converted to CSV](usage.md#export-logs-to-ghostwriter-csv) and imported into GhostWriter
+      - Saves failed (or optionally all) command log entries to JSON files that can be [converted to CSV](usage.md#export-logs-to-ghostwriter-csv) and imported into Ghostwriter
       - Supports off-line logging

 - **Command Timestamps**